 He adds that humans have a homeostatic system, so when we need water, we feel thirsty.
 Therefore, drinking when you are thirsty will help maintain your body’s water level within about 1-2% of its ideal state.
 In fact, for most people, this is absolutely fine.

 He says that it’s fine even for athletes.
 Realistically, they experience a loss of around 1% which is considered to have a negligible impact on performance.
 So, although thirst may not kick in until you have lost body water, this is not necessarily a bad thing.
-To drink at least 8-ounce glasses of water every day is enough to fill a two-liter bottle.
+Drinking at least 8-ounce glasses of water every day is enough to fill a two-liter bottle.
 That’s a lot.
 Realistically, even the most type-A people might find this exercise daunting.
 Although this is common advice, it is quite misleading.

 Expert nutritionists state that all fluid requirements vary among individuals based on age, sex, activity level, and even where you live.
 Therefore, how much water you should drink a day may vary each day, depending on the other things you’re doing, eating, and drinking.
 The Institute of Medicine of the National Academies of Sciences recommends 2.7 (11 cups) liters to 3.7 liters (almost 16 cups) per day.
 However, they don’t say you need to drink all of that each day.